david-franz/ctx-sys/README.md

 **Context System** - An intelligent context management framework for AI coding assistants.

+> **⚠️ PROJECT STATUS**: This is currently a design document and technical specification.
+No implementation code has been written yet.
+The roadmap below represents planned features, not completed work.
+>
+> **What exists**: ~19,000 lines of detailed design documentation across 9 implementation phases
+> **What doesn't exist**: Any working code, tests, or prototype

 ## Philosophy

 Modern AI coding assistants suffer from context limitations.
 Long conversations lose important details, codebases are too large to fit in context, and relevant information is scattered across files, docs, and past conversations.